What Is a Derivative, and How Do They Work?

 Airlines often use futures to hedge their jet fuel costs.
 Mining companies can sell futures to provide greater cash flow stability by knowing ahead of time what they will get for their gold, silver, and copper.
 Ranchers can sell futures for their cattle.
 All of these derivative contracts keep the real economy going when prudently used as they permit the transfer of risk between willing parties to lead to greater efficiency and desirable outcomes relative to what a person or institution is willing and able to expose to a chance of loss or volatility.

-A general rule in life for individual investors: avoid speculative derivatives, both directly in your own portfolio and on the balance sheets of the companies in which you invest
+Here's a valuable rule of thumb: Avoid speculative derivatives, both directly in your own portfolio and on the balance sheets of the companies in which you invest.

-While individuals and families who have a substantial net worth might intelligently deploy certain derivative strategies when working with a highly qualified registered investment advisor - e.g., it might be possible to lower taxes and hedge against market fluctuations when slowly disposing of a concentrated stock position acquire over a long life or service for a specific company or to generate additional income by writing covered call options or selling fully secured cash puts, both of which are far beyond the scope of what we are discussing here - a good rule in life is to avoid derivatives at all cost in so far as you are talking about your stock portfolio.
+Some individuals and families who have a substantial net worth might intelligently deploy certain derivative strategies when working with a highly qualified registered investment advisor.
+It might be possible to lower taxes and hedge against market fluctuations when slowly disposing of a concentrated stock position acquire over a long life or service for a specific company or to generate additional income by writing covered call options or selling fully secured cash puts, both of which are far beyond the scope of what is discussed here.

-I cannot tell you how many people I've observed go bankrupt or wipe decades of savings off their books after buying call options in an attempt to get rich quickly.
+Bankruptcy or wiping decades of savings off their books is a reality for people who have bought call options in an attempt to get rich quickly.

 The same goes for investing in complex financial institutions or firms.
-If you can't understand the derivative exposures of a business after digging through its disclosure documents, you are probably better off avoiding it.
-That is, I'd go so far as to say you probably shouldn't invest in its stock nor should you buy its bonds but, again, as with employing derivatives yourself, that is something you and your investment adviser will need to decide together after taking into account your unique needs, circumstances, and risk tolerance.
+If you can't understand the derivative exposures of a business after digging through its disclosure documents, you are probably better off avoiding it, though this is something that is always worth a discussion with your investment adviser, Together you can decide the best course of action after taking into account your unique needs, circumstances, and risk tolerance.